Scifabric/pybossa/doc/customizing.rst

   name.
 * static: this folder has all the CSS, JavaScript, images, etc. In other words, the static content.
-* templates: this folder has the templates for PyBossa.
+* templates: this folder has the templates for PYBOSSA.

 Therefore, if you want to change the look and feel (i.e. colors of the top bar) all you have to do is to modify the styles.css file of the static folder.
 Or